Tight Bounds for The Price of Fairness: Introduction

+\item Our paper introduces a fractional programming whose optimal solution delivers tight bounds for the POF, while a relaxation of this programming yields the BFT bounds, effectively delineating the source of the gap in the BFT's estimation.
+By characterizing the optimal solution to this fractional programming, we establish the first tight bounds for the POF under both PF and MMF criteria in general scenarios involving an arbitrary number of players with potentially unequal maximum achievable utilities.
+Our results complement the work of BFT (2011), who demonstrated the tightness of their bounds when players' maximum utilities are all equal or follow special structures.
+Under generalized conditions of maximum utilities, our bounds asymptotically improve over the BFT bounds for both PF and MMF criteria.

-Our paper makes the following contributions: \begin{enumerate} \item We are the first to derive tight upper bounds for the POF applicable to both PF and MMF criteria under general conditions, that is, for an arbitrary number of players and when the players' maximum achievable utilities are possibly unequal.
-Our results complement those by BFT (2011) by tightening their bounds for the POF, particularly in the unequal maximum achievable utilities case. \item The tight bounds provide robust insights that should assist a CDM to more effectively evaluate the tradeoff between efficiency and fairness.
-Our bounds confirm and improve upon results derived by BFT (2011) that the POF is likely to be small for a small number of players.
-When players have different maximum achievable utilities, the POF is relatively larger when the distribution of the maximum achievable utilities has a larger variance.
-In fact, the POF is at its peak when this distribution is such that one player has a large maximum achievable utility, while all others have a very small maximum achievable utilities. \item A growing body of research, exemplified by studies such as \citep{hasankhani2022proportionally,ma2023fairness,Agnetis2019}, has been concerned with calculating the POF for special problem instances.
-Our tight bounds for the POF in general settings could serve not only as a cap but also as a benchmark for the POF estimates in settings previously studied in the literature.
-This underscores the broader applicability and relevance of our findings within the literature on POF across various operational frameworks. \end{enumerate}
+\item \yding{The tight bounds for the POF we derived provide qualitative insights into how the POF changes with problem's parameters, which allows a CDM to evaluate and compare the POF across different application scenarios.
+We show that when players have different maximum achievable utilities, the POF is relatively large when the distribution of the maximum achievable utilities exhibit a large variance.
+In fact, we show that the POF attains its peak as when one player has a large maximum achievable utility while all others have a very small maximum achievable utilities.
+Our results strengthen BFT (2011) conclusion that the POF is likely to be small for a small number of players.
+Indeed, for the two-player case we prove that the POF for PF with equal maximum achievable utilities is at most 6.7\%.}

+\item A growing body of research, exemplified by studies such as \citep{hasankhani2022proportionally,ma2023fairness,Agnetis2019}, has been concerned with calculating the POF for special problem instances.
+Our tight bounds for the POF in general settings could serve not only as a cap but also as a benchmark for the POF estimates in those papers.
+This underscores the broader applicability and relevance of our findings within the literature on the POF across various applications.